ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 There's no more pointer chasing, no more property access, no more cache
-pollution, just a sinple, sequential memory access.
-However, there's a catch,
+pollution, just a simple, sequential memory access.
+However like always,
-with the AoS approach, adding an element to the monster list is easy:
+there's a catch.
+With the AoS approach, adding an element to the monster list
+is easy:

 ```ts
 function addMonster(monsters: Monster[], monster: Monster) {